Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 an `app` stanza).

-`set_ownership(paths)` defaults user ownership to the current user and group ownership to 'staff'.
+`set_ownership(paths)` defaults user ownership to the current user and group ownership to `staff`.
 These can be changed by passing in extra options:
 `set_ownership(paths, user: 'user', group: 'group')`.

 `suppress_move_to_applications` optionally accepts a `:key` parameter for